 The commitment to unconditional surrender and the belief that Japan could continue the war indefinitely collided with the administration’s concerns that the American public might be growing war weary.
 Specifically, Truman worried about the casualties that would result from an invasion of the Japanese islands that was scheduled for November 1945.
 Truman’s advisers had predicted that American deaths from the two-phased invasion would range from 31,000 to 46,000, but Truman would later claim that he had been given much higher casualty projections, leading to one of the most rancorous historiographic debates about the war.
 Despite arguments that have persisted for nearly a century, there is no evidence, wrote Walker, “that [Truman] received information from high-ranking military officials that an invasion of Japan would cost as many as 500,000 to 1 million American casualties or deaths, as he and some of his advisers claimed after the war.”

-Still, nearly 50,000 deaths was not an insignificant number and when combined with declining public enthusiasm for the war, these projections led Truman to look increasingly for a way to end the war as quickly and with as few American casualties as possible.
-For Truman, the atomic bombs was something of a godsend, a way to end the war without dragging it out.
+Still, nearly 50,000 deaths was not an insignificant number and when combined with declining public enthusiasm for the war, these projections led Truman to look for a way to end the war as quickly and with as few American casualties as possible.
+For Truman, the atomic bomb was something of a godsend, a way to end the war without dragging it out.
 His choice to use of the bombs, then, was not so much an effort to win the war, which was all but a foregone conclusion, as it was to force Japan’s immediate, unconditional surrender.

 Would Japan Have Surrendered Without the Bombs?